umccr/oncoanalyser-aws/README.md

 Diagram describing common run modes with correponding commands

+Run modes (relative to CUPPA)

 * WGTS
 * WGS only
 * WTS only
 * WGTS with existing WGS
 * WGTS with existing WTS
+* WGTS with existing WGS and WTS

 > include run resuming and use of this as an alternative to providing existing data